ozzono/articles/android-crypto/how-to-mine-en.md

     ```

 - `./build/xmrig`
-- _Et voilà_ novamente.
-Minerador de Monero rodando com pool usando o XMRig.
+- _Et voilà_.
+Running a monero mining with XMRig in an Android device.

     ```log
     (this execution used moneroocean pool)